AlirioLau/metalkit.github.io/_posts/2019-01-31-intro-to-metal-compute.markdown

 let threadsPerGroup = MTLSizeMake(w, h, 1)
 ```

+The thread execution width, also referred to as `wavefront` or `warp` in other APIs, is the number of threads the GPU will group together so they can execute the same instruction in parallel but on different data, obviously.
+The number of threads in a group should be a multiple of `threadExecutionWidth` but it must never be larger than `maxTotalThreadsPerThreadgroup`.

 That's great!
 What about finding a way to avoid having these underutilization and bound checks?
 Metal's got you covered here too.
 Instead of using `dispatchThreadgroups()` the API provides the newer `dispatchThreads()` function which achieves two great things:

 1. Takes the burden of having to deal with underutilization away from you by auto-creating non-uniform thread groups (eg. `3 x 4`) that will adapt to edge cases.